Exxon working to remove damaged part of Arkansas oil pipeline

 “It’s recommended that they go through a little bit of airing out.
 Their homes have been closed up,” the spokesman, Ed Barham, said.

-He said the affected residents in the neighborhood in Mayflower, a town about 25 miles (40 km) north of Little Rock, can continue air monitoring if they so choose after their return.
+He said the affected residents in the neighborhood in Mayflower, a town about 25 miles north of Little Rock, can continue air monitoring if they so choose after their return.

 Exxon said the company was developing a plan to address concerns about long-term values of the affected homes, “up to and including home purchases”.